-Taimur Ali Khan tee looks basic but could pinch your pocket! - In.com
+Taimur Ali Khan tee looks basic but could pinch your pocket! - in.com

 More than Bollywood celebrities, star kids are the ones who are the most talked and written about.
-Out of the lot, it is Saif Ali Khan and Kareena Kapoor Khan’s munchkin Taimur who rules the adorable meter.
-Right from being an internet favourite kid to also being loved by the paparazzi, Taimur surely enjoys a royal status.
+Out of the lot, it is Saif Ali Khan and Kareena Kapoor Khan’s munchkin, Taimur, who rules the adorable meter.
+Right from being an internet favourite to being loved by the paparazzi, Taimur surely enjoys a royal status.

 With mommy Kareena Kapoor Khan being a fashionista and daddy dearest’s style being not at all mediocre, we are sure Bebo keeps an eye on what her child wears.
-And on Friday, the cuddle ball was clicked by the shutterbugs as the tiny-tot was in a playful mood and also showed his tongue out for the camera lenses.
-Apart from Taimur’s cute antics, other thing which we could not take our eyes off was how cute looked as a button in a white bear tee from Ralph Lauren which he paired with mustard shaded shorts.
+On Friday, the cuddle ball was clicked by the shutterbugs as the tiny-tot was in a playful mood and also showed his tongue out!
+Apart from Taimur’s cute antics, other thing which we could not take our eyes off was his cute as a button white bear tee from Ralph Lauren which he paired with mustard shaded shorts.

-And as a curious fashion critic, a little research here and there, we digged out the price tag of Taimur baba’s Ralph Lauren tee.
-But hey hold your horses, as if you thought that the priced kid of tinsel town wore something pricey, nah not really.
+As a curious fashion critics and a little research here and there, we dug out the price tag of Taimur baba’s Ralph Lauren tee.
+Hey, hey, hey, hold your horses, if you thought that the nawab kid of tinsel town wore something pricey, you'll be wrong!
 Here’s a proof:

-Yep, even our bubble was bursted when we got to know that Taimur is wearing a cheap tee priced at Euro 29 i.e Rs.
-2400 approx. And we thought that the Richie-rich kiddo’s wardrobe would be lined up with expensive clothing pieces.
-Anyways we rather concentrate on Taimur’s cuteness!
+Yep, even our bubble burst when we got to know that Taimur is wearing a cheap tee priced at Euro 29 i.e., Rs.
+2400 approx. Be still, my beating heart!
+Let's concentrate on Taimur’s cuteness!

 Image credit: Instagram, tizianafausti.com